How to Trade Using the Forex Profit Calculator

 A Forex profit calculator, or a trading calculator, allows you to enter the details about a specific trade you are planning to make and will give you, in return, your estimated profit, or loss, and costs associated with the trade.

-The Admiral Markets’ trading calculator provides a whole range of other information associated with your proposed, or completed, trade.
+The Admirals’ trading calculator provides a whole range of other information associated with your proposed, or completed, trade.
 In the following sections, we will look in detail at how to use our Forex profit calculator.

 Want to learn more about Forex trading?
 Why not sign up for one of our trading webinars?
 These webinars take place three times a week and are absolutely free!
 Click the banner below to register today: